mdn/content/files/en-us/web/http/headers/cache-control/index.md

 Revalidation will make the cache be fresh again, so it appears to the client that it was always fresh during that period.

-If no request happened during that period, cache became stale and the next request will revalidate normally.
+If no request happened during that period, the cache became stale and the next request will revalidate normally.

 #### `stale-if-error`